In 1984 I flew home from Paris for Christmas in Boston.

 I liked trouble.

 I rub-a-dub with fat women and skinny girls to old school reggae.
-They called me 'White Chocolate'.
-They probably called all semi-cool whites that, but I sang along with JOHNNY TOO BAD and drank with the old men in the bar; rum and Red Stripe beer.
+I sang along with JOHNNY TOO BAD.
+I drank with everyone in the bar; rum and Red Stripe beer.

 I didn't remember getting home, but recalled passing an old woman by my bed.